 1) Serum TSH concentrations: Elevated in primary hypothyroidism (the key diagnostic criterion), low or not appropriately elevated in secondary and tertiary hypothyroidism.

 2) Low serum free thyroxine (FT4) levels.

 3) Serum free triiodothyronine (FT3) levels may often be normal, or sometimes low.

-4) The serum TSH level in the thyrotropin-releasing hormone test (now rarely used): In primary hypothyroidism, TSH hypersecretion.
+4) Serum TSH levels in the thyrotropin-releasing hormone test (now rarely used): In primary hypothyroidism there is TSH hypersecretion.
 In secondary hypothyroidism, no significant TSH increase.
-In tertiary hypothyroidism, delayed, moderate elevation of TSH levels.
+In tertiary hypothyroidism, delayed and moderate elevation of TSH levels.

 2. Other laboratory tests:

-1) Elevated antithyroid antibody levels (primarily TPO antibodies) in an autoimmune thyroid disease.
+1) Elevated antithyroid antibody levels (primarily TPO antibodies) in autoimmune thyroid disease.

 2) Elevated levels of total cholesterol, LDL-C, and triglycerides.

 4) Hyponatremia and mild hypercalcemia may be seen in some patients.

 1) Thyroid ultrasonography: Features are variable and depend on the cause of hypothyroidism (the thyroid gland may be small, normal, or enlarged with heterogeneous appearance; foci of altered echogenicity may be seen).